vinceramcesoliveros/paymongo_sdk/README.md

 The flutter package for paymongo will be in separate package.
 This is to separate what endpoints to use in the frontend or backend APIs.

-**Release date: TBD**.
-I'm not quite sure if there is a timeline for this.
-But if there are problems facing from our end, we'll fix it immediately.

-## Installation

-There are two instances of PayMongo SDK.

-### Public Key
-Use for e-Wallet payment and/or obtaining payment logs from the PayMongo Dashboard.

-### Secret Key
-Use for creating payment in paymongo

 ### Create Account
 you can register your account here https://dashboard.paymongo.com/login.